 It is important that we involve the community and family in many of our activities.
 We have the local rugby club heritage centre coming in once a week to do Bocci (indoor bowls) and seated exercise.
 We also hold cheese and wine evenings for family and residents which are very popular.
 Here at Brookfield we pride ourselves on the fabulous bond our activity coordinator has with all our residents as they are as happy to see her each morning as she is to see her friends.

 Life at Brookfield Care Home

-A spot of dominoes
+Residents enjoy a spot of dominoes